-Now that you are proper weighted (buoyancy session 1) and you performed a perfect descent (buoyancy session 2), it is time to decide in which position will you swim.
-That "small" decision is more important that what may seem.
+Previously (check our previous Buoyancy Sessions) you learnt how to be proper weighted and to perform a perfect descent .
+Once at the bottom, it is time to decide in which position will you swim.
+That “small” decision is more important that what may seem.
+Today we introduce you a new word: The Trim.

 WHY IS TRIM IMPORTANT?